 “I love her voice, I love her Englishness.”
 Gilles Peterson

-Mitra’s first album ‘April Song’, a collection of original songs, folk tunes and jazz standards, was produced by Ben Lamdin (aka Nostalgia 77) and released on independent jazz label Impossible Ark.
+Mitra’s debut album ‘April Song’, a collection of original songs, folk tunes and jazz standards, was also produced by Ben Lamdin and released on independent jazz label Impossible Ark.
 ‘April Song’ was launched at The Vortex Jazz Club, London and went on to garner considerable critical acclaim ,with tracks receiving UK airplay across Jazz FM, BBC Radio 1, 2, 3 and 6Music.

 Sara Mitra has sung across the UK and Europe as a soloist and bandleader, including dates across Estonia, Spain, Italy, Glastonbury Festival, Brecon Jazz Festival, Ronnie Scott’s Jazz Club, The Jazz Cafe, a live Maida Vale session for Jamie Cullum’s BBC Radio 2 show, and an international live broadcast for FIP Radio Paris.